-I. SATISFACTORY PROGRESS
+SATISFACTORY PROGRESS

-Students must have a minimum cumulative GPA of 2.00 in order to graduate.
-The College will notify students when their performance is not reaching that minimum level.
-Students who cannot reasonably expect to successfully finish their academic program will not be allowed to continue enrolling at Sterling College.
-The minimum academic standards used to determine satisfactory progress are listed on pg 44.
+Students must have a minimum cumulative GPA of 2.00 to graduate.
+Students who cannot reasonably be expected to successfully finish their academic program will not be allowed to continue enrolling at Sterling College.
+The minimum academic standards used to determine satisfactory progress are listed on pg.
+50. These are distinct from financial aid requirements.